McLaren Race Cars

 McLaren M16A

-This is the wedge shaped Indianapolis car for 1971 using the turbo charged Offenhauser engine and a Hewland LG500 4 speed transaxle.
-The Chssis is a fill aluminium monocoque with Goodyear 75 gallon fuel bags and fibreglass body panels.
+This is the wedge shaped Indianapolis car for 1971 using the turbo charged Offenhauser engine and a Hewland LG500 4 speed.
+The Chassis is aluminium monocoque with 75 gallon fuel bags and fibreglass body.

 McLaren M16B